pgvector/pgvector/README.md

 docker pull ankane/pgvector
 ```

-This adds pgvector to the [Postgres image](https://hub.docker.com/_/postgres).
+This adds pgvector to the [Postgres image](https://hub.docker.com/_/postgres) (run it the same way).

-You can also build the image manually
+You can also build the image manually:

 ```sh
 git clone --branch v0.4.0 https://github.com/pgvector/pgvector.git